oakes/vim_cubed/README.md

 no, unless you're an absolute buzzkill

-':stop_spin' to stop spin
+':stop' to stop spin

-':start_spin' to start spin again
+':start' to start spin again

+### How do i change the speed of the cube's spin?

+':faster' for faster spin

+':slower' for slower spin

 ### I don't even have vim installed, how is this possible?